Alsaxian/alsaxian.github.io/index.md

 ## Welcome to Xian's Resume Homepage!

-  This is `Xian`, a committed __data scientist__ and __.NET Core developer__ that helps companies build their insight-driven data analysis workflow, an exceptional translator of complex data into business value, a team worker with proven interpersonal skills.
+  This is `Xian`, A committed _Senior Cloud Data Engineer_, _ML DevOps_, graph database designer, Kubernetes enthusiast, Java, Python and .NET developer with 5 yoe that helps companies build Cloud and on-premises ETL platforms, CI/CD-ize product mature ML models, a team player with proven interpersonal skills, a solution-focused person who is also interested by consulting and sales engineering.

-  Currently located in Berlin, he also fancies the good weather of the French Côte d'Azur, the Dutch cheese and the traditional little towns of the Alpen countries.
-He's _open to new professional opprtunities_ across Western and Central Europe (among others DE, FR, CH, AT, BENELUX, ES, IT, MT, UK, IR), whereas especially for Germany and France he possesses a work permit which basically allows him to start immediately.
+  Currently located in Stuttgart, he also fancies the good weather of the French Côte d'Azur, the Dutch cheese and the traditional little towns of the Alpen countries.
+He's _open to new professional opprtunities_ including permanent roles and freelance contracts across Western and Central Europe.
 Employers, HRs and job agencies are therefore welcome to reach out by droping him a line via [xian.yang@hueninger.com](mailto:xian.yang@hueninger.com) or [ring him](+33695634584).

   Speaks fluent German, French, English and Chinese.

 ### Xian's career interest

 #### Where he is now
-Build data storage, processing and analysis pipeline for companies' and end users' projects.
+Building AI friendly ETL and analytics platforms for companies' and end users' projects.
 #### Where he is going
-Make every data analysis "_cloudy_" and serverless.
+Making every data analysis "_cloudy_" and serverless and becoming a Lead Data Engineer / Data Scientist.
 ```sh
 docker run -d --name=xianlovesyou --hostname=yeshedoes --publish=7474:7474 --publish=7687:7687 --volume=$HOME/pathtoyourheart/import:/import \
   --volume=$HOME/pathtoyourheart/data:/data --volume=$HOME/pathtoyourheart/plugins:/plugins --volume=$HOME/pathtoyourheart/conf:/conf --env NEO4JLABS_PLUGINS='[\"apoc\"]' \